Cookies setting

 • Keep it concise

 Your business’s positioning statement should be brief and succinct.
-Try to keep your statement no more than three to five sentences.
+Try to summarize the text effectively to clearly communicate your brand’s unique value proposition.

 • Make it special and unforgettable